phoenixframework/phoenix/guides/deployment/heroku.md

 $ heroku config:set POOL_SIZE=18
 ```

 This value should be just under the number of available connections, leaving a couple open for migrations and mix tasks.
-The hobby-dev database allows 20 connections, so we set this number to 18.
+The mini database allows 20 connections, so we set this number to 18.
 If additional dynos will share the database, reduce the `POOL_SIZE` to give each dyno an equal share.

 When running a mix task later (after we have pushed the project to Heroku) you will also want to limit its pool size like so: